ajdonich/deepfake-detector/README.md

 NOTE: you have to download Kaggle's little sample dataset manually (with your browser or kaggle CLI).
 Create a data subdirectory in the repo root directory and unzip the sample dataset there.
 The full
-dataset can be downloaded using
+dataset can be downloaded using this [Data Downloader Notebook](notebooks/data_downloader.ipynb)

 ___